Unlinked Brand Mentions: Why They Matter More in The Age of AI

 AI search changed the math.
 When ChatGPT, Perplexity, or Google's AI features assemble an answer, they surface brands they have seen referenced often across the web.
 Frequency and consistency of mention, not just backlink count, shape which names come up.
 A brand the web talks about gets recommended, linked or not.

 This is the part of link building that genuinely shifted.
 For classic SEO, a mention without a link was a near-miss you tried to reclaim.
 For AI visibility, the mention itself carries weight, because the language model learned your brand from text, not from href attributes.
-Earning mentions is now a goal in its own right, not only a path to links.
+Earning mentions is now a goal in its own right, not only a path to links, which is why AI brand mentions have become their own discipline.

 The practical implication is blunt.
 If you want to show up when someone asks an AI engine for the best provider in your category, your brand has to already be in the text those models drew from.
 You cannot backfill that with a burst of links the week before.
 The accumulated mention footprint is what decides whether you are in the answer at all.